Welding safety and welding hazards

 • Do not use oxygen supplies as it is a very serious fire risk.

-• Remember that most welding gases, including all the inert gases, have no smell and can displace the breathing air.
+• Remember that most welding gases, including all the inert gases, have no smell and can displace your breathing air without detection.

 • Make sure that the shielding gas hoses and connectors are tightly sealed.